James-Yu/LaTeX-Workshop/viewer/README.md

 ## Building

-JavaScript files, `latexworkshop.js`, and others, are generated in `../out/viewer/` from TypeScript files.
+JavaScript files, `latexworkshop.js`, and others, are generated in `../out/viewer/` from TypeScript files for ES2015 modules.

 ## Limitation